Source configuration

 - source parameters

-- max number of pipelines per indexer (optional)
+- maximum number of pipelines per indexer (optional)

 - desired number of pipelines (optional)